Calculable/spaced-repetition-notes/Swift/StandardLibrary/Map.textbundle/text.md

 ## Wo ist `map` sonst noch unterstützt?

-- **Optional**: map will extract the value wrapped inside, transform it using a function we specify, then place it back into another `Optional`
+- **Optional**: map will extract the value wrapped inside, transform it using a function we specify, then place it back into another `Optional` - siehe separates Kapitel
 - **Result**: if saved data was loaded successfully then transform it, otherwise do nothing.
 (Alternativ gibt es auch `mapError`)

 ## Functors (nicht auswändig)